Crucial Elements of a Welcome Email You Shouldn’t Ignore

 This element is not only true to your Welcome Emails but should also be present in every email you send.
 Your subject line is the first thing that your subscriber will be reading and if it’s not clear with the message you want to share, your email won’t be opened.

 With your welcome emails, the subject line is essential in establishing your brand’s personality towards your subscriber.
 When you give your customer a welcome email, they do not merely see it as a regular email— they think of it as a persona of your business.

 Which one do you think will have more appeal to your subscribers?
 Certainly not subject line no. 1.
 This is because no. 1 values the business more than its customers by showing the business name first.
 Now, with subject line no. 2, it’s simple and is thanking your customers directly.
 Where the centre of your subject line is your customer and not your business.

 Personalised subject lines are ideal for all sorts of emails because they grab the attention of your subscriber.
 It gives them the urge to open your emails.
-CRM Software from Singapore such as Infusionsoft has this feature.
+CRM Software from Singapore such as Infusionsoft by Keap has this feature.
 Allowing you to send personalised emails to your customers, plus, you can also store your subscriber’s data in your own cloud, which makes personalising your emails much easier.

 No customer will sign up for no apparent reason.
 Every single person in your contact list must have a motive for signing up for emails.
 Be it for a 10% discount on your best selling product, or for them to get the latest updates and upgrades on the tool and software you’re offering, you have to make sure you give them what they’re expecting.